 I've bought and read through twice Brian Sparks' book "Positive Impact Golf" as part of my quest to improve my golf game.
-As I mentioned in my recent review article of Positive Impact Golf the book contains some valuable ideas, yet is light on "how to" details that I need to properly implement them.
+One reason I was attracted to his methods was his emphasis on a body-friendly swing.
+As I mentioned in my recent review article of Positive Impact Golf, the book contains some valuable ideas, yet is light on "how to" details that I need to properly implement them.

 So what I've done is watched a bunch of videos of Brain's swing in an attempt to suss out solutions to problems I've had reliably implementing his method.
 I've prepared the following video providing slow-motion style snapshots of Brian's swing from setup to finish to enable attention to details that can be missed in a normal video presentation.
 Here's a few things to watch for in this video: